Top 10 Cities in Japan to Visit

 3. Osaka: The Cosmopolitan City

 Osaka , Japan's third largest city, is known for its street food, nightlife, and friendly locals.
-Osaka is a city where you can both experience historical sites and enjoy Japanese modernity.
+Osaka is a city where you can experience both historical sites and enjoy Japan's modernity.

 What to do in Osaka?